Statistical hypothesis testing for differences between layers in dynamic multiplex networks: Methods and results

 Notably, this test statistic does not include a Procrustes transformation between the different embeddings $\hat \Xmat_n^k$ and $\bar{\hat{\Xmat}}_n$ as is common in other tests based on spectral embedding \citep[see, for example,][]{tang2017semiparametric}.
 By performing joint embedding via DUASE rather than individual embedding procedures for each layer, the latent position estimates for different layers are directly comparable to one another.
 This detail reduces the computational cost of calculating the test statistic and eliminates one source of statistical error.

-As a key contribution of this work, we show that the the test statistic $\Tduase$ defined in~\eqref{eq:DUASE_Teststat} can be used to construct a principled and powerful test for the null hypothesis \eqref{eq:DUASE_null} when paired with a rejection region $(C, \infty )$ for an appropriately chosen $C>0$.
+As a key contribution of this work, we show that the test statistic $\Tduase$ defined in~\eqref{eq:DUASE_Teststat} can be used to construct a principled and powerful test for the null hypothesis \eqref{eq:DUASE_null} when paired with a rejection region $(C, \infty )$ for an appropriately chosen $C>0$.
+It must be remarked that the test statistic $\psi_n$ is suitable for a \emph{global} test, and it does not by itself identify which layers differ or whether the alternative is driven by one or multiple outlying layers.
+When the global null is rejected and a more fine-grained interpretation is desired, pairwise layer comparisons can be used to localize the source of the difference.